-WESTWOOD GALLERY NYC is pleased to present a new series by contemporary artist Bryan El Castillo, who employs an innovative technique of collage, deconstructed photography and overpainting, to reconstruct fragmented and emotionally charged images.
+WESTWOOD GALLERY NYC presented a new series by contemporary artist Bryan El Castillo, who employs an innovative technique of collage, deconstructed photography and overpainting, to reconstruct fragmented and emotionally charged images.
 The artist targets the enigmatic nature of individuality and the current quest to secure one’s identity in a narcissistic culture.

 El Castillo’s new series examines the aftermath of the stream of media images from television and film on the viewer's subconscious and his own perception of identity, as shown through a series of self-portraits.
 In one mixed media painting, Bryan is portrayed in a dreamlike sequence with coins covering his eyes, holding a television set which shows an image of him in a fetal position.
 In another work he stands lifeless with various wires wrapped around his body, yet no visual of where the strands of wires lead or where the source of energy emits.